TIBHannover/Dockerized-CKAN4CRC/README.md

 ### current status:
-- Contains the Dockerfile for CKAN base image (runs on debian buster)
+- CKAN is ruuning without problem

 ### To-do

-- Build the ckan base image with the plugins used in the SFB project
+- Check the docker warnings  related to the Solr service

-- Docker-compose for running the needed services:
+- install the needed plugin

-    - Nginx

-    - Solr

-    - Datapusher

-    - Postgresql
+- enable datapusher service

 ### References